Siege of Petersburg: The Crater (July 30)

+Confederate casualties were approximately 1,500 (200 killed, 900 wounded, 400 missing or captured).
+Union casualties were 3,798 (504 killed, 1,881 wounded, 1,413 missing or captured).
 Grant wrote that, "It was the saddest affair I have witnessed in the war."
-Union casualties were 3,798 (504 killed, 1,881 wounded, 1,413 missing or captured), Confederate casualties were approximately 1,500 (200 killed, 900 wounded, 400 missing or captured).
-Many of these losses were suffered by Ferrero's division of the USCT.
+Many of the Union casualties were suffered by Ferrero's division.
 Burnside was relieved of command.

 Second Deep Bottom (August 14–20)

-On the same day the Union failed at the Crater, Confederate Lt.
-Gen. Jubal A. Early was burning the town of Chambersburg, Pennsylvania, as he operated out of the Shenandoah Valley, threatening towns in Maryland and Pennsylvania, as well as the District of Columbia.
-Robert E. Lee was concerned about actions that Grant might take against Early and sent the infantry division of Maj.
-Gen. Joseph B. Kershaw from Lt.
-Gen. Richard H. Anderson's corps and the cavalry division commanded by Maj.
-Gen. Fitzhugh Lee to Culpeper, Virginia, where they could either provide aid to Early or be recalled to the Richmond-Petersburg front as needed.
+On the same day the Union failed at the Crater, Early, commanding the Confederate Second Corps, was burning the town of Chambersburg, Pennsylvania, as he operated out of the Shenandoah Valley, threatening towns in Maryland and Pennsylvania, as well as the District of Columbia.
+Lee was concerned about actions that Grant might take against Early and sent the Kershaw's infantry division from Anderson's corps and the cavalry division commanded Fitzhugh Lee to Culpeper, Virginia, where they could either provide aid to Early or be recalled to the Richmond-Petersburg front as needed.
 Grant misinterpreted this movement and assumed that Anderson's entire corps had been removed from the vicinity of Richmond, leaving only about 8,500 men north of the James River.
 He determined to try again with an advance toward the Confederate capital led by Hancock.
 This would either prevent reinforcements from aiding Early or once again dilute the Confederate strength in the defensive lines around Petersburg.

-On August 13, the X Corps, commanded by Maj.
-Gen. David B. Birney, and Brig.
-Gen. David McM.
-Gregg's cavalry division crossed pontoon bridges from Bermuda Hundred to Deep Bottom.
-The II Corps crossed by steamships the night of August 13–14.
-Birney's X Corps troops successfully pushed aside pickets on the Kingsland Road, but were stopped by the fortifications on New Market Heights.
+On August 13, X Corps, commanded by Birney, and Gregg's cavalry division crossed pontoon bridges from Bermuda Hundred to Deep Bottom.
+II Corps crossed by steamships the night of August 13–14.
+Birney's troops successfully pushed aside pickets on the Kingsland Road, but were stopped by the fortifications on New Market Heights.
 The II Corps units moved slowly into position, suffering numerous deaths from heat stroke.

 It was not until midday on August 14 that the Union made contact with the Confederates, manning rifle pits on the Darbytown Road just north of the Long Bridge Road.
 The Union generals were surprised at the Confederate strength.
-On the right, a full Confederate division commanded by Maj.
-Gen. Charles W. Field was dug in.
-Chaffin's Bluff was defended by a division under Maj.
-Gen. Cadmus M. Wilcox and reinforcements were arriving.
-Brig.
-Gen. Francis C. Barlow's 10,000 men in two divisions of II Corps attacked Fussell's Mill.
-They were able to drive away two Confederate cavalry regiments at the mill, but they were repulsed by Brig.
-Gen. George T. Anderson's brigade.
+On the right, a full Confederate division commanded by Field was dug in.
+Chaffin's Bluff was defended by a division under Wilcox and reinforcements were arriving.
+Barlow's 10,000 men in two divisions of II Corps attacked Fussell's Mill.
+They were able to drive away two Confederate cavalry regiments at the mill, but they were repulsed by Brigadier General George T. Anderson's brigade.
 When Field took Anderson's brigade from his right flank, it weakened the line in front of Birney's corps, which moved forward and occupied some of the Confederate entrenchments and captured four guns.